DomoticX/domoticz-modbus/README.md

 -----
 ### Dependancies

-For this plugin to work you need to install some dependancies
+For this plugin to work you need to install some dependancies:

 **six**